Ijah Halley

-Ijah Halley (born 14 August 2001) is a Canadian professional soccer player who plays as an winger for Simcoe County Rovers FC.
+Ijah Halley (born August 14, 2001) is a Canadian professional soccer player who plays as a winger for Simcoe County Rovers FC in League1 Ontario.

 Early life

 Halley played youth soccer with the Woodbridge Strikers and Erin Mills SC.
 Halley joined the Toronto FC Academy in 2017 and featured with the second team Toronto FC II during some pre-season and exhibition matches.

 Club career

-On 27 April 2020, Halley signed his first professional contract with Canadian Premier League side York9 (which became York United the following year) on a multi-year deal.
+In April 2020, Halley signed his first professional contract with Canadian Premier League side York9 (which became York United the following year) on a multi-year deal.
 He made his debut on August 15 against Atlético Ottawa, coming on as a substitute.
 After the 2021 season, Halley's contract expired with the club and although the club remained in negotiations for a new contract, they did not come to an agreement.

 In 2022, he joined Scrosoppi FC in League1 Ontario.

 In March 2023, he joined League1 Ontario side Simcoe County Rovers FC.